vitalab/vitalab.github.io/machine-learning/_posts/2018-01-15-translearning.md

 ![](/machine-learning/images/translearning/qualitative.png)

-Here are some quantitative result.
+Here are some quantitative results.

 *Note* : The **Convex** method is where they do not add a trace regularization and they do not use gradient descent.